Swayam

 CLAT GK Syllabus 2026

-The General Knowledge (GK) section accounts for 25 per cent of the overall CLAT syllabus 2026.
-Its percentage itself highlights its importance in the exam.
+The General Knowledge (GK) section consists of 25 percent of the overall CLAT syllabus 2026.
 The CLAT 2026 current affairs syllabus comprises 4 to 6 passages, each approximately 450 words in length.
 It must be noted that each passage is accompanied by 4 to 6 questions, which candidates must answer using only the information provided in the passage.
 The CLAT GK Section is divided into:

-- Current Affairs: Any recent or important events, mostly from the last year or so.
+• Current Affairs: Any recent or major events, mostly from the last year or so.

 CLAT 2026 GK Exam Pattern